edgorman/edgorman.github.io/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+The project page [jobs](https://github.com/edgorman/edgorman.github.io/projects/1) is where I've listed items to do, and show which are being worked on already.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)